Your CAC Visit

 Inside a CAC

 New Hampshire’s Child Advocacy Centers are designed to make children and families feel welcome and safe.
 Our waiting rooms are child friendly and interview rooms are quiet and comfortable.
-Children tell what happened to a single, trusted interviewer while other professionals observe on a closed circuit television system.
+Children tell what happened to a single, trusted interviewer while other professionals observe from another room.

 - Confidentiality and respect for family privacy is very important to us.
 Our centers have separate areas for private conversations and interviews are scheduled so only one family is at a center at a time.